aselshall/aea/hw/participation.md

 - Answer participation questions in the videos (if applicable) within the exit ticket discussion
 - Exit tickets are due with weekly homework
 - Submit a participation log at the end of each module
-- Log your participation by recording: video title, date watched, exit ticket date, comments (include how many participation questions you answered, if any)
+- Log your participation by recording video title, date watched, exit ticket date, comments (include how many participation questions you answered, if any)

-### Example Log Template
+#### Example Log Template

 | Video Title                              | Date Watched | Exit Ticket Date | Comments |
 |---------------------------------------------|------------------|----------------------|--------------|